taliesincat/codility/README.md

 # Codility

-My answers for lessons on app.codility.com.\
+My answers for the lessons I have completed on [codility.com](https://app.codility.com/programmers/lessons/1-iterations/), written in Python 3.11.

-Written in Python 3.11.
+<sup>NB.
+Python in codility does not accept any multiline string (triple quotes).